nlawren/terraform-things/learn-cloudflare-dns/README.md

 ## Requirements

-* Cloudflare API token and DNS zone declared as environemnt variables.
+* Cloudflare API token and DNS zone declared as environment variables.
 * Works on 5.x of the Cloudflare provider.